What is Chapter 13 Bankruptcy?

 To modify your repayment plan, you need to demonstrate a significant change in circumstances that affects your ability to make the original plan payments.
 This may involve providing documentation of your financial hardship, such as proof of income loss, medical bills, or other relevant information.

-When you have the proof, will need to file a motion with the bankruptcy court to request a modification.
-An experienced Mobile bankruptcy Chapter 13 lawyer can assist you in preparing and filing the motion on your behalf.
+When you have the proof, you will need to file a motion with the bankruptcy court to request a modification.
+An experienced Mobile Chapter 13 bankruptcy lawyer can assist you in preparing and filing the motion on your behalf.
 The court will review your request, consider your changed circumstances, and determine whether a modification is appropriate.
 If they approve it, your repayment plan will be adjusted.

-For experienced counsel, get in touch with a Chapter 13 attorney in Mobile at (251) 241-5234.
+For experienced counsel, get in touch with a Chapter 13 lawyer in Mobile at (251) 241-5234.

 Can Chapter 13 Help With Tax Debt?